 The past never fails to fascinate me.
-I have a particular interest in the period spanning from the 1920s until the end of the Cold War and during my time living out here in North West Germany, I have been increasingly surprised and intrigued by events that took place in the region I live in, during this period.
-Being the wife of a British soldier living and working in Germany, the very reason I am here has its roots in this time in history.
+I have a particular interest in the period spanning from the 1920s until the end of the Cold War.
+Being the wife of a British soldier living and working in Germany, the very reason I am posted here in Germany has its roots in this time in history.
 So my interest is personal, as well as academic.

 When I heard about a museum in the neighbouring city of Dortmund that dealt with the history of the area during the Holocaust, I felt compelled to visit.
 The Resistance and Persecution Museum Steinwache is a former police station and jail that became infamous during the Nazi era as a place of imprisonment and torture, mostly on political or racial grounds.
 Amazingly, despite the mass destruction caused by Allied bombings, the prison stood unscathed.
 The building itself, preserved in its original form, now not only houses the many exhibits but also an integral part of the exhibition in itself.

 The first room you encounter is the registration room.
 Once the prisoners first stop , this is now the visitors first experience of Steinwache.